 Different Types of Encryption

-You have probably heard “encryption” used in several contexts and with different words around it.
-Generally, encryption refers to the mathematical process of making a message unreadable except to a person who has the key to “decrypt” it into readable form.
+You have probably heard “encryption A process that takes a message and makes it unreadable except to a person who knows how to "decrypt" it back into a readable form. ” used in several contexts and with different words around it.
+Generally, encryption refers to the mathematical process of making a message unreadable except to a person who has the key In cryptography, a piece of data which gives you the capability to encrypt or decrypt a message. to “decrypt Make a secret message or data intelligible.
+The idea behind encryption is to make messages that can only be decrypted by the person or people who are meant to receive them. ” it into readable form.
 Encryption is the best existing technology we have to protect information from government, service providers, and technically skilled hackers, and it has developed to the point that it is virtually impossible to break when applied correctly.

 When we talk more specifically about the kind of information we are encrypting, it can be a clue to exactly how the encryption is being applied and what it’s protecting users from.

 In this guide, we’ll look at two major ways encryption is applied: to data in transit and to data at rest.

 Data “in transit” is information that is moving over a network from one place to another.
 When you send a message on a messaging app, for example, that message moves from your device, to the app company’s servers, to your recipient’s device.
 Another example is web browsing: when you go to a website, the data from that webpage travels from the website’s servers to your browser.